Does The iPhone 11 Have MagSafe? What You Need To Know

 And if you want to get really fancy, most of Moment’s MagSafe – uh, M(Force), sorry – cases support its Moment Lenses, so you can attach a wide array of different styles of lenses directly to the case, including fisheye lenses and macro lens.
 Pretty cool, right?

 Aside from 5G, MagSafe is one of the only things really missing from the iPhone 11 in 2022.
-I’ve written multiple posts extolling the virtues of buying an iPhone 11 Pro Max in 2022.
+I’ve written multiple posts extolling the virtues of buying an iPhone 11 Pro Max.
 The phone now costs less than a standard iPhone 12, has more than enough processing power and performance, and has a brilliant camera too.

-And for better than half the price of the iPhone 13 Pro Max, that makes the iPhone 11 Pro Max excellent value for money – especially if you’re looking to save some expenditure in 2022.
-I currently run one right now and plan on doing so until at least 2023.
+And for better than half the price of the iPhone 13 Pro Max, that makes the iPhone 11 Pro Max excellent value for money – especially if you’re looking to save some cash.
+I currently run one right now and plan on doing so until at least late-2023.
 It has everything I need and more.
 You cannot get 5G where I live, so saving $400+ on the phone was a no-brainer when I needed a new phone mid-way through 2021.

 And while I could have got the entry-level iPhone 12, I figured I’d be better off with the iPhone 11 Pro Max.
 Better to have a slightly older flagship with all the trimmings than a newer, standard model, right?